 Listen to the complete edited version of the Finale here:

 March 5, 1944: Judy recorded, and appeared in the corresponding film, of the “Command Performance #92” radio show, hosted by Bob Hope.

-This is the only known film record of a young Judy Garland singing “Over the Rainbow” (outside of the film version, of course).
+This is the only known film record of Judy Garland singing “Over the Rainbow” in her 20s.
 The smile on her face at the end when she realizes she nailed it is pure magic.